Slavija Square: Traffic importance

 Over 70,000 pedestrians and 140,000 vehicles pass through Slavija daily.

 After the prolonged 2016-2018 reconstruction, the roundabout was further narrowed to make room for the central fountain while nothing to fix any traffic problems was done.
 After the Republic Square reconstruction in 2019, without any announced plans, and due to the botched works on the square and city administration's wish to turn the entire downtown into the pedestrian zone, lines of public transportation across the Slavija were partially shortened, making Slavija the terminus (trolleybuses 21 and 22), or were completely abolished (trolleybus 19).
 Thousands of commuters were then forced to use the square as a transfer station for further commuting to downtown, with additional bus line 22A being introduced as trolleybuses replacement, further polluting already highly polluted city.

 This caused instant traffic jams in Slavija, already burdened by the massive traffic.
 Already crowded, the remaining lines became almost useless during the rush hours as they were constantly overcrowded, while pedestrian part of the square became a "race track" for the commuters who have to run to make a transfer as neither the timetable nor the location of the stations were synchronized.
 It was pointed out that after the reconstruction the traffic worked "somehow", but that after latest changes it collapsed completely.
 City authorities stated they acted after "serious analyses and talks" and upon wishes of the citizens.
 Asked to make public those analyses and explain when and how the citizens were interviewed about such major changes, administration refused to disclose any documents.

+The architects, however, don't consider Slavija a proper square, neither in traffic nor in social-gathering sense.
+It is rather a plain roundabout, and a badly organized one.